 Interoperating with Different WebLogic Server Releases or Interoperating with Foreign Providers sections for specific configuration requirements and guidelines.

 When configuring third-party JMS provider bridge destination, use the Foreign JMS Server feature to configure multiple source or target destinations quickly.
-See "Simplified Access to Remote or Foreign JMS Providers" in Oracle Fusion Middleware Programming JMS for Oracle WebLogic Server.
+See "Configuring Foreign Server Resources to Access Third-Party JMS Providers" in Configuring and Managing JMS for Oracle WebLogic Server.

 The following sections provide information on how to use the Administration Console to configure and manage a messaging bridge:

 Creating a messaging bridge consists of the following tasks:

 Create source and target bridge destinations.

 Deploy a resource adapter.